-The Jefferson Middle School's master lighting control system is slated for July and August 2020 and June 2021, at a budget impact of $50,000.
+The Jefferson Middle School’s master lighting control system is slated for replacement July and August 2020 and June 2021 at a budget impact of $50,000.

-Playground maintenance will be done at all of the elementary schools and the middle school in July 2020, at an estimated cost of $28,000.
+Playground maintenance will be done at all elementary schools and the middle school in July 2020, at an estimated cost of $28,000.

-Graffin explained that the old system is currently functional but it is outmoded and it is getting difficult and expensive to find replacement parts when one of the old parts fails.
+Graffin explained that the old system currently is functional but it is outmoded, and it is getting difficult and expensive to procure replacement parts when one of the old parts fails.

-Finally, the district is looking at the second year of its stadium field light poles project at the high school, at a cost of $250,000.
+Lastly, the district is looking at the second year of its stadium field lightpoles project at the high school, at a cost of $250,000.
 This work is slated for July and August of this year.

-Moving on to the 2021-22 list, Graffin had a shorter list of potential projects, with no projected completion dates and only round estimates on costs, keeping in mind potential inflation.
+Moving to 2021-22, Graffin had a shorter list of potential projects, with no projected completion dates and only round estimates on costs, keeping in mind potential inflation.